Barking

 Barking When Left Alone / Separation Anxiety

 Dogs may also bark when left alone, which can be a major issue with neighbors in apartments or townhouses.
 Plus, your dog could hurt himself trying to get out of his crate, windows, or doors when you’re gone.
-On our website, we have a separation anxiety handout, as well as videos of previous webinars on separation anxiety.
-Just remember that you never want to punish a dog for what he did while you were gone.
+For more information, review our separation anxiety handout, as well as videos of previous webinars on separation anxiety.
+Remember that you never want to punish a dog for what he did while you were gone.
 Your dog isn’t misbehaving out of spite; it’s a fear reaction that he can’t help.
 In some cases, with fears or phobias, you need medication along with a behavior modification plan.

 Barking at The Door

 Barking at doorbells or guests because your dog is excited is another common complaint.
-The easiest thing to do is to put your dog in his crate or another room with a Kong or sterile bone that has been stuffed and frozen with his favorite treats.
-Often, you can let your dog out to greet your guests after everyone is in and seated.
+The easiest thing to do is to put your dog in his crate or another room with a Kong or bone that has been stuffed and frozen with his favorite treats.
+Often, you can let your dog out to greet your guests after everyone is inside and seated.
 This is a much less exciting time for your dog than the initial entrance.
-Please make sure first that none of your guests are afraid of or allergic to dogs.

-If you intend to leave your dog out, keep a leash by the door to put on your dog whenever someone rings the bell.
+If you don’t intend to put your dog in a crate, keep a leash by the door to put on your dog whenever someone rings the bell.
 Ask your visitor not to pet, look at, or talk to your dog unless he remains calm, and give your dog treats for calm behavior.

 You could also teach your dog a behavior that is prompted by the sound of a doorbell, like “sit” or “going to place” (the crate, a dog bed, or another room).
 You would have to first practice with friends or family members ringing the doorbell, instead of expecting it to work the first time a guest comes over.